Particle detector models from path integrals of localized quantum fields: Localized quantum fields

 which are orthonormal according to the inner product~\eqref{eq:innerproductSigma},

-and form a basis for the set of square-integrable functions on the spatial slices of constant Killing time.
-Note that in order for the probe field to be stable, the operator $E^2$ has to be positive-definite, which justifies writing its eigenvalues as the manifestly positive quantity $\omega_{\bm{n}}^2$ in Eq.~\eqref{eq:eigenvalueE2}.\footnote{Evidently, this was also the reason why the operator was written in the very suggestive notation $E^2(\bm{x})$ to begin with.} The assumption that the potential $U(\bm{x})$ is confining further ensures that $E^2$ has a discrete spectrum~\cite{ReedSimon4,Simon2008}, which in turn means that the label $\bm{n}$ ranges over a discrete set of values.
+and form a basis for the set of admissible field configurations $\varphi(t, \bm{x})$ at any fixed time $t$.\footnote{Note that in order for the probe field to be stable, the operator $E^2$ has to be positive-definite, which justifies writing its eigenvalues as the manifestly positive quantity $\omega_{\bm{n}}^2$ in Eq.~\eqref{eq:eigenvalueE2}.
+Evidently, this was also the reason why the operator was written in the very suggestive notation $E^2(\bm{x})$ to begin with.} The assumption that the potential $U(\bm{x})$ is confining further ensures that $E^2$ has a discrete spectrum~\cite{ReedSimon4,Simon2008}, which in turn means that the label $\bm{n}$ ranges over a discrete set of values.
 We are thus justified in using the orthogonality condition~\eqref{eq:orthogonality} in terms of a Kronecker delta, as opposed to a Dirac delta (which would be needed if the label $\bm{n}$ were continuous).
 All eigenfunctions $v_{\bm{n}}(\bm{x})$ go to zero as $U(\bm{x}) \to +\infty$, and are most strongly supported around the regions where $U(\bm{x})$ attains its minima.

 Since all admissible field configurations $\phi_{\tc{d}}(t, \bm{x})$ must go to zero as we move away from the minima of $U(\bm{x})$ along any slice $\Sigma_t$ of constant Killing time $t$, we can expand $\phi_{\tc{d}}$ as